Frequently asked questions

 My dog is a picky eater; which product should I start with?

 If your dog is hesitant with new textures, we highly recommend starting with 'Give a Dog a Bean.'
-Because it is a moist, savory wet food, it has a highly enticing aroma that appeals to a dog's natural instincts.
-You can mix a spoonful into their current kibble to act as an 'appetizer.'
-Once they are excited by the flavor of our whole-food ingredients, introducing our dry kibble or fermentation range becomes much easier.
+Because it is a moist, savoury wet food, it has a highly enticing aroma that appeals to a dog's natural instincts.
+You can mix a spoonful into their current kibble to act as an 'appetiser.'
+Once they are excited by the flavour of our wholefood ingredients, introducing our dry complete foods or fermentation range becomes much easier.

-Feeding amounts vary based on your pet’s age, weight, and activity level.
+Feeding amounts vary based on your dog’s age, weight, and activity level.
 As a general rule, a highly active Spaniel will require more calories than a sedentary senior dog.
 We provide a detailed feeding chart on every product page to act as a starting point.
-We always suggest monitoring your pet’s weight and 'body condition score'—if they are gaining too much, slightly reduce the portion; if they are too lean, increase it.
-When in doubt, Dr. Arielle recommends feeding to the 'target weight' rather than the current weight.
+We always suggest monitoring your dog’s weight and 'body condition score'—if they are gaining too much, slightly reduce the portion; if they are too lean, increase it.
+Adding in extra vegetables helps with satiety and adds fullness while being low in calories.
+Just no onions, leeks or chives but feed the rainbow.

 Subscriptions & My Account